 In some pets the ears are so inflamed that its painful to clean the ears.
 In these severe cases we use sedation and flushing.
 A warm cleansing solution is used to remove debris and infection from deep within the ear canal by flushing action only.
 These ears are painful and we need to go gently so as not to cause more pain and damage to an already severely inflamed ear canal.

 This ear has had recurring infections for so long that it is no longer possible to clean the external ear canal.
 The canal is swollen shut, infected and very painful.
 The only adequate remedy in this case is surgical correction to completely remove the ear canal.
 It is extensive surgery and requires a surgeon with specialized training and expertise.
 The goal of long term ear care is to never let the disease progress to this point.

 Here is another dog with the same problem as it is prepped just prior to surgery

 In many mild cases we are able to clean the ears in our office without sedation.
 After we perform the initial cleaning in our office your job at home will be much easier.
 You will need to clean them at home to affect a cure and prevent recurrence.
+You do not clean them if our doctor is using Osurnia.
 Our nurses will demonstrate exactly how to do this with your pet.
 To learn the technique click here.